lille-etimo/www-project-kubernetes-top-ten/2022/en/src/K09-misconfigured-cluster-components.md

 ## Overview
-A Kubernetes cluster is compromised of many different components ranging from key-value storage within etcd, the kube-apiserver, the kubelet, and more.
+A Kubernetes cluster is compriced of many different components ranging from key-value storage within etcd, the kube-apiserver, the kubelet, and more.
 Each of these components are highly configurable have important security responsibilities.

 ## Description